salmanfaraj06/Progress-Outcome-Management/README.md

-# Progress-Outcome-Prediction
+# Progress-Outcome-Management-System
-An academic progression outcome prediction system developed using Python.
+An academic progression management system developed using Python.